Alan-Miller/http-mini/rpg/README.md

   * Run `npm start` to spin up the development server.
 * In a second terminal window:
   * `cd` into the `rpg` project directory.
   * Run `npm run api`.
 This will run a script in the package.json file that will run json-server, point to our API file, and set a port.
-The API has been setup to be delayed by 1 second.
+The API has been set up to have a short delay.
 * You should now have two processes running in two separate terminal windows.
 Open a third window and run `npm install axios`.
 You can also use this third window if you want to commit any changes as you go, but keep the first two window running your app and your api.

 ## Step 1: getEnemies request